-A study conducted by eSupplierGlobal found that out of 15 RFQ email sent to suppliers only 3-4 quotes are received on average by the Buyer, there are several reasons that the RFQ's don't convert into meaningful quotes or offer, here's outcome of our research.
+A study conducted by eSupplierGlobal found that out of 15 RFQ email sent to suppliers only 3-4 quotes are received on average by the Buyer, there are several reasons that the RFQ's don't convert into meaningful quotes or offer, here's the outcome of our research.

-If the Buyer is looking to Buy the product/service for the first time, they should conduct online research to find qualified suppliers and should have valid supplier contact email address to whom they would send the RFQ email, finding new suppliers is a tedious task for Buyers as there are no more printed Yellow pages or Industry specific trade directory's available today.
+- If the Buyer is looking to Buy the product/service for the first time, they should conduct online research to find qualified suppliers and should have valid supplier contact email address to whom they would send the RFQ email, finding new suppliers is a tedious task for Buyers as there are no more printed Yellow pages or Industry-specific trade directory's available today.